-Proceeding: All activities related to a non-criminal resolution of an institutional disciplinary complaint, including, but
+Proceeding: All activities related to a non-criminal resolution of an institutional disciplinary complaint, including, but not limited to, fact finding investigations, formal or informal meetings, and hearings.

 Proceeding does not include communications and meetings between officials and victims concerning accommodations or protective measures to be provided to a victim.